 Music@Menlo will not intentionally sell or disclose your name, email address, or other personal information to third parties without your explicit consent, except as specified in this policy.
 While Music@Menlo follows generally accepted industry standards to protect your personal information, both during transmission and once Music@Menlo receives it, no methods of transmission or storage can guarantee absolute security.

 Music@Menlo engages in occasional “blind” list trades with other performing arts organizations with similar audience demographics.
 Under these trade arrangements, a list of physical mailing addresses is provided to an independent third-party mail house for use by the other organization for a one-time mailing of promotional material.
 Music@Menlo receives a similar list from the other organization for a one-time promotional mailing.
-Music@Menlo excludes from such list trades any donors and any account holders who ask to be excluded from such trades.
+Music@Menlo excludes from such list trades any donors of $1,000 or more and any account holders who ask to be excluded from such trades.

 DISCLOSURE TO THIRD PARTIES